laravel/forge-sdk/README.md

 $forge->deleteBackup($serverId, $backupConfigurationId, $backupId);
 ```

-On a BackupConfiguration Instance you may also call:
+On a `BackupConfiguration` instance you may also call:

 ```php
 $extendedConfig = $backupConfig->get(); // Load the databases also